Swim with Dolphins Kona and Why You Can’t Experience This

 I’ve traveled to many other countries that have “dolphin swims”.
 These are typically very expensive and the dolphins are in captivity.
 This is something that I personally don’t agree with, but I do know that it exists and people want to encounter these incredible mammals anyway they can.

-The most common dolphin we have off the Kona coast are the Hawaiian spinner dolphin.
+The most common dolphin we have off the Kona coast is the Hawaiian spinner dolphin.
 This species of dolphin are among the smallest dolphins, only averaging 6 feet in length for an average full grown adult.
 Spinner dolphin babies are only about 2 feet in length.
 Too cute!
 They can be very playful and curious.
 Please keep in mind that these are wild marine mammals.
 It’s best to either go out with a reputable operator, and follow the strict guidelines they require.
 This is for your safety as well as the safety of the marine life you may be experiencing.
-Kona Snorkel Trips out of the Honokohau harbor is a great company to book this tour with.
-Kona Snorkel Trips have been taking guests out for many years now to swim with dolphins Kona.
-They give detailed briefings and instructions prior to getting in with them.
+Kona Snorkel Trips out of the Honokohau harbor is a great company to book a Kona snorkel tour with.
+Kona Snorkel Trips have been taking guests out for many years now on the Captain Cook snorkeling tour.
 It’s always nice to have a professional naturalist guiding the adventures.
 These guides are experienced with dolphin behavior and are trained in understanding marine life.
-It’s important to understand when the dolphin want to interact and when they’ve had enough.
-If you swim with dolphins Kona on your own.
-Please take the time to understand what and (most importantly) what not to do.
+It’s important to understand how to avoid dolphins even if they may seem like they want to interact.
+If you swim with dolphins on your own please take the time to understand what and (most importantly) what not to do.
 Ali’i Adventures has staff trained in explaining safety protocol.
 Any of the staff at Ali’i Adventures can assist you with any and all questions regarding interacting with the local marine life.
 Ali’i Adventures also has everything you need to go out on your own.
-If you choose not to go out with a local boat, like Kona Snorkel Trips to do your swim with dolphins Kona adventure.
+If you choose not to go out with a local boat, like Kona Snorkel Trips to do your Kona snorkel tour adventure.
 Ali’i Adventures has Kayaks to paddle out and snorkel sets to be able to dive in and swim with dolphins Kona.
 Ali’i Adventures also has stand up paddle boards for rent.
 This is another great way to enhance your experience.
 Paddle out from Ironman beach at the Kailua pier and head to the jet ski ramp about a ½ mile out.
 In the morning, it’s an easy paddle out and it’s generally calm with just a light sea breeze blowing.
 The afternoons can get a bit windy, but usually not enough to make it difficult to paddle.
 Dolphins are usually most active early in the morning and late in the afternoon.
 Hawaiian spinner dolphins are nocturnal.
 They sleep during the day and hunt, play and mate all night.
 Oh, the life of a dolphin.
 During the bulk of the daytime, they are in a state referred to as active rest.
 They can only shut off half of their brain at a time, due to the fact they need to stay alert enough to remember to come to the surface to breath.
 They are a mammal and need to breath air.
 It’s weird to imagine the fact they can drown if they don’t get to the surface to breath air.